top of page

 In September and October, you take classes from US professors and have the weekends to explore the surrounding areas of Europe.
 Lugano is on a major rail line between Italy and the rest of Europe.
 You can reach many wonderful cities in a few hours.
 Past students have visited cities such as Rome, Florence, Venice, Paris, Barcelona, and Munich.

-In November, you participate in an experiential learning project in Rwanda.
+In November, you participate in an experiential learning project in Africa.
 Your project will depend on the needs of our non-profit partner organizations.
 Students collaborate with local schools and non-profit organizations to develop, implement, and deliver curricula in areas such as:

 • ESL (English as a second language)